rahulrana95/datifyy_monorepo_v2/docs/FRONTEND_DEVELOPMENT_GUIDE.md

 Based on the [reference repository](https://github.com/rahulrana95/datifyy-monorepo), our color system includes:

+Act as Staff frontend engineer 10+ years of experience and also 10+ years of crafting beautiful designs for customer facing web apps which are responsive in nature.
+As ui designer you have art of thinking amazing ui designs and ux flows.

+As frontend engineer , you keep code readable, create utils, write proper tests and make sure code quality, is top notch.

 Rules
 - Keep components smaller, keep create new components in new files if needed
   - if new components not reused create in same feature directory
   - each component should have a test file to have 100% test coverage
 - we follow feature level creation for one feature same things at same place
-- types have own file in component
+- types/interface have own file, not in component.
-- no hard coded values
+- no hard coded values,use constants.
+- try to use enums from src/gen else create at common place.
 - for types realted to api req and resposne use src/gen
 - variables name meaning ful
 - api calling in store